Fractionally integrated COGARCH processes

-We construct fractionally integrated continuous time GARCH models, which capture the observed long range dependence of squared volatilities in high-frequency data.
-We discuss the Molchan-Golosov kernel and the Mandelbrot-van-Ness kernel with respect to their integrability, and the resulting fractional processes with respect to their increments, as they should be stationary and positively correlated.
-Since this poses problems we resort to moderately long memory problems by choosing a fractional parameter $d\in(-0.5,0)$ and remove the singularities of the kernel to obtain non-pathological sample path properties.
-The new fractional COGARCH process has certain positive features like stationarity and algebraically decreasing covariance function.
+\begin{quotation} \textit{ Abstract:} {We construct fractionally integrated continuous-time GARCH models, which capture the observed long range dependence of squared volatility in high-frequency data.
+Since the usual Molchan-Golosov and Mandelbrot-van-Ness fractional kernels lead to problems in the definition of the model, we resort to moderately long memory processes by choosing a fractional parameter $d\in(-0.5,0)$ and remove the singularities of the kernel to obtain non-pathological sample paths.
+The volatility of the new fractional COGARCH process has positive features like stationarity, and its covariance function shows an algebraic decay, which make it applicable to econometric high-frequency data.
+In an empirical application the model is fitted to exchange rate data using a simulation-based version of the generalised method of moments.}